-- 1. The district will continue to provide training in data-analysis and continuous improvement for administrators and lead teachers based on disaggregated student data as it relates to PDP goals and school-based training needs. - 2.
+- The district will continue to provide training in data-analysis and continuous improvement for administrators and lead teachers based on disaggregated student data as it relates to PDP goals and school-based training needs. - 2.
 District staff will work closely with the school leadership teams to facilitate training activities that are data driven and enhance efforts across the district. - 3.
-The district will assist whenever possible in providing consultants and financial assistance for data driven, research-based training. - 3.4.
-The district will develop a plan for implementing Common Core Standards. - 4.5.
-Budget allowing, mentors and coaches will be funded by the district to provide instructional support at the school level in the areas of new teacher training, Reading, Lesson Study, Instructional Evaluation process, and Technology Integration. - 5.6.
-The district will provide updated training to all groups of teacher leaders (Reading Coaches, Lesson Study Facilitators, 7 Academic Intervention Specialists, Mentor Teachers, Technology Coaches, etc.). - 6-7.
-The district will provide continued support of the Professional Growth System (PGS) to electronically maintain Inservice records, online learning, registration, implementation, evaluation, and student classroom data. - 7.8.
-The district will ensure implementation and evaluation of sustained training activities addressing teacher PDPs and outcome data will be continuous and ongoing. areas of need and district initiatives. - 8.9.
-The district will continue to provide online training opportunities, video streaming clips, and other web-based resources to address identified needs. - 9.10.
-The district will provide National Board Certified, mentor and Lead Teachers, trained as mentors throughout the district, to support new and struggling teachers as well as SIP areas of need.
+The district will assist whenever possible in providing consultants and financial assistance for data driven, research-based training. - 4.
+The district will develop a plan for implementing Common Core Standards. - 5.
+Budget allowing, mentors and coaches will be funded by the district to provide instructional support at the school level in the areas of new teacher training, Reading, Lesson Study, Instructional Evaluation process, and Technology Integration. - 6.
+The district will provide updated training to all groups of teacher leaders (Reading Coaches, Lesson Study Facilitators, Academic Intervention Specialists, Mentor Teachers, Technology Coaches, etc.). - 7.
+The district will provide continued support of the Professional Growth System (PGS) to electronically maintain Inservice records, online learning, registration, implementation, evaluation, and student classroom data. - 8.
+The district will ensure implementation and evaluation of sustained training activities addressing areas of need and district initiatives. - The district will continue to provide online training opportunities, video streaming clips, and other web-based resources to address identified needs. - 10.
+The district will provide Mentor and Lead Teachers to support new and struggling teachers as well as SIP areas of need. - 11.

-- 40.11.
 New teacher training will include follow-up training and support for first, second and third year teachers.
-Mentor Teachers will receive district training in providing follow-up support for beginning teachers. - 11.12.
-Clinical Educator training will be required to prepare teachers to be effective student teacher supervisors prior to assignments being made. - 42.13.
-The district willcontinue to expand Lesson Study as a job embedded professional learning model by providing a trained Lesson Study facilitator at each school site and funding to support Lesson Study cohorts.
+Mentor Teachers will receive district training in providing follow-up support for beginning teachers.

+- 12. Clinical Educator training will be required to prepare teachers to be effective student teacher supervisors prior to assignments being made. - 13.
+The district will continue to expand Lesson Study as a job embedded professional learning model by providing a trained Lesson Study facilitator at each school site and funding to support Lesson Study cohorts.